DevMountain/learn-git/README.md

 # Project Summary

-Practice using git + Github
+Practice using Git + GitHub

-This project will consist of three separate mini-projects to get you comfortable with the kinds of activities you'll be using git for throughout the class.
+This project will consist of three separate mini-projects to get you comfortable with the kinds of activities you'll be using Git for throughout the class.

 In the first mini-project, you'll be mimicking the steps you'll take when you first start your personal project.
 Creating a repository, linking it to your computer, then pushing those changes up to your GitHub.